-Life in a wheelchair can be costly, and unexpected expenses are even more unpleasant when you are already haggling with Medicare and Medicaid and trying to keep on top of all the day-to-day costs associated with life after SCI/D. To help alleviate some of that hassle, the Connecticut Chapter of United Spinal Association offers $500 Quality of Life grants to help members find the extra bucks to pay for wheelchair repairs, home modifications, vehicle accommodations, or almost anything SCI/D related.
+Life in a wheelchair can be costly, and unexpected expenses are even more unpleasant when you are already haggling with Medicare and Medicaid and trying to keep on top of all the day-to-day costs associated with life after spinal cord injury or .
+To help alleviate some of that hassle, the Connecticut Chapter of United Spinal Association offers $500 Quality of Life grants to help members find the extra bucks to pay for wheelchair repairs, home modifications, vehicle accommodations, or almost anything SCI/D related.

 “It’s not a huge amount of money,” says Bill Mancini, the president of the Connecticut chapter, “but at least it can get people out of a hole.”